Willphillips96/Azure-SIEM-Honeypot-Lab/README.md

 - Advanced understanding of SIEM concepts and practical application.
 - Successfully deployed a virtual machine and secured it with a complex password.
-- Gained proficiency in KQL Quarrying.
+- Gained proficiency in KQL Querying.
 - Developed expertise in utilizing PowerShell.
-- Utlized critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used